 While breaches can occur anywhere in the world, they are less likely to happen here in the U.S.

-Intellectual property is a concern whenever you trust an outside company an inside look at what your development team has been creating and customizing.
-When working with a U.S. Based testing company like Lighthouse, you are working with a company with the highest integrity, and one that is accountable to and works within the same strict copyright rules and enforcement as yourself.
+Intellectual property is a concern whenever you trust an outside company with an inside look at what your development team has been creating and customizing.
+When working with a U.S.-based testing company like Lighthouse, you are working with a company with the highest integrity, and one that is accountable to and works within the same strict copyright rules and enforcement as yourself.

 Aside from intellectual property theft, there is a concern about data integrity and security.
 While your stateside operation may have the best firewalls and anti-hacking tools, your data could be wide open on the other side with little recourse if something goes awry.
 Overseas laws are ungoverned by U.S. and are frighteningly lax in some countries.

-Our onshore Testing Center of Excellence at Lighthouse Software Testing keeps your intellectual property secure here in the U.S., ensuring your assets are protected
+Our onshore Testing Center of Excellence at Lighthouse keeps your intellectual property secure here in the U.S., ensuring your assets are protected.

 7. Quality over quantity

-Our industry-certified testers at Lighthouse Software Testing use our proven, metrics-driven True North Testing Methodology to deliver high-quality testing.
+Our industry-certified testers at Lighthouse use our proven, metrics-driven True North Testing Methodology to deliver high-quality testing.

 8. Time zone differences